Unsightly or dangerous properties

 Well maintained properties, whether private, commercial, rural or industrial, add greatly to the beauty and amenity of Loddon Shire.

-Those properties that are poorly maintained lead to perceptions that an area is unsafe, untidy and poorly cared for.
-This has a negative effect on our communities.
+Those properties that are poorly maintained lead to perceptions that an area is perhaps uncared for or not safe.

 For these reasons, Loddon Shire Council has created the Community Local Law 2022.
 Clauses within the local law require property owners or occupiers to maintain their properties and prevent them from becoming unsightly or dangerous.